icub-tech-iit/creo2urdf/README.md

 | `XMLBlobs `         | Array of String  |  [] (empty array)   | List of XML Blobs to include in the URDF file as children of `<robot>` |

 #### CSV  Parameter File
-Using the `--csv-joints` options it is possible to load some joint-related information from a csv file.
+By using the a .csv file it is possible to load some joint-related information from a csv file.
 The rationale for using CSV over YAML for some information related to the model (for example joint limits) is to use a format that it is easier to modify  using common spreadsheet tools like Excel/LibreOffice Calc, that can be easily used also by people without a background in computer science.

 ##### Format
-The CSV file is loaded by loaded by the python `csv` module, so every dialect supported by the [`csv.Sniffer()`](https://docs.python.org/library/csv.html#csv.Sniffer) is automatically supported by `simmechanics-to-urdf`.
+The CSV file is loaded and parsed using the [d99kris/rapidcsv](https://github.com/d99kris/rapidcsv) library.
+Please refer to its documentation for supported dialects of the format.

 The CSV file is formed by a header line followed by several content lines, as in this example: